 All Lost Links Statistics & Data

-The following graph shows the chances for links to survive after a specific period of time.
-These include all types of links from all sorts of websites, regardless of their DA status.
+The graph below displays the likelihood of links surviving over time.
+This includes all types of links from various websites, regardless of their Domain Authority (DA) status.

 Let’s have a look at these numbers for a few periods of time: